 in driver's license to rent transponder.
 The driver's license

-will be returned when the transponder is returned to the race
+will be returned when the transponder is returned to the race officials.

-that works with our system may use their own transponder.
+our system may use their own transponder.

 ENTRY FEE IS $100.00 PER CAR.

 THIS INCLUDES DRIVER PIT PASS AND TRANSPONDER RENTAL IF PRE-ENTERED.
-Riders

 To enter: mail your check